Keyboard shortcuts

 Same pattern zipnet established and builder reaffirmed: the public surface lives on UNIVERSE; high-churn internal plumbing may move to a derived private network keyed off the organism’s root.

-• Per-citizen subscription fan-in.
-Gossip between committee members about per-citizen cursor state may live on <component>_root.derive("private").
+• Per-member subscription fan-in.
+Gossip between committee members about per-member cursor state may live on <component>_root.derive("private").

 • Attestation gossip.
 Committee members signing off on a commit can exchange signatures privately before the public commit lands.